itsmeck24/SourceCodeRepStudy/README.md

 ## Overview

-This repository contains the code and resources for the research paper **"Evaluating Source Code Representation Techniques for Software Engineering Tasks"**.
 The study investigates and compares multiple code representation techniques—both traditional and pre-trained models—applied to two key software engineering tasks: **software fault prediction** and **code smell detection**.

 We evaluate the effectiveness of **Abstract Syntax Trees (ASTs), Control Flow Graphs (CFGs), their combination (AST+CFG), and pre-trained models (CodeBERT and Code2Vec)**.
 The experiments were conducted using publicly available datasets: